-In order to investigate discrimination, I also vary the recipient charity, with subjects randomly assigned to one of two conditions.
-In all cases, the charity is focused on youth suicide prevention; in the General condition, it supports suicidal youths in general, whereas in the LGBTQ condition it specifically supports suicidal youths who are lesbian, gay, bisexual transgender and questioning (LGBTQ).
-Subjects are not told the names of either charity, in
+In order to investigate discrimination, the recipient charity is also varied, with subjects randomly assigned to one of two conditions.
+In all cases, the charity is focused on youth suicide prevention6; in the General condition, it supports suicidal youths in general, whereas in the LGBTQ condition it specifically supports suicidal youths who are lesbian, gay, bisexual transgender and questioning (LGBTQ).
+Subjects are not told the names of either charity, in order to hold constant the information they possess about them and eliminate any potential bias resulting from knowledge of the charities' operations.
+Subjects simply receive a